 - Apply to Cisco College.

 Classes begin each Fall semester.
 Applications are accepted starting in May, and acceptance to program is by selection process.
-Background checks and drug screens are to be completed just prior to your last semester when you sign up for clinicals, please check with Program Director, Dawn Chism.
+Background checks and drug screens are to be completed just prior to your last semester when you sign up for Clinicals.
+Please check with Program Director, Dawn Chism.

-Many clinical sites utilized in the program require a background check, drug screen, immunizations including a flu vaccine, and BLS certification before the student can participate in the clinical portion of the program.
+All clinical sites utilized in the program require a background check, drug screen, immunizations including a flu vaccine, and BLS certification before the student can participate in the clinical portion of the program.
 Students must also pass the MAERB Master Skills Checklist prior to entering Practicum.
 Some core courses transferring from other institutions are considered, but must meet college and MAERB requirements.
 In addition, be advised that no credit is given for experiential learning for students seeking either a degree or certificate in Medical Assisting Technology.

 What Can This Program Do For You